princesama125055/instagram-profile-data-parser/README.md

-# Coders of Bangalore - Data Parsing and Analysis Project
+# Data Parsing and Analysis Project

 This project is built using Core Python and Jupyter Notebook.
 It parses raw Instagram-style profile data from a text file, converts it into structured JSON format, and performs basic data analysis on the extracted records.